-Do you love learning?
-Are you currently a Vermont high school student?
-Then our residential college-level summer programs are the perfect fit for you!
+Are you a Vermont high school student looking for an adventure in learning?
+Then our residential summer programs are the perfect fit for you!

 “ You might surprise yourself and learn more than you could dream.
 Throughout the process of applying, being accepted, while I was there, and after, I was consistently excited and my expectations were certainly met.”

 Not sure if you should come to a Governor’s Institute?
 Here’s a simple test to help you make a decision:

 If you answered yes to any of these, take the plunge and apply.
 You won’t regret it!

 We also accept students from schools in NH and NY that have reciprocal education arrangements with Vermont school districts.
 Examples of such schools include Groveton High School, Kimball Union, Hanover High School, and Salem NY High School.

 A Message from GIV Founder Ellen Lovell, Recorded in 2023